IBM/mobx-react-router/README.md

   - [RouterStore](#routerstore)
   - [syncHistoryWithStore](#synchistorywithstorehistory-store)

+This branch (master) is for use with **react-router v4**.

-If you're looking for the bindings for use with react-router `v3` go to [this branch](https://github.com/alisd23/mobx-react-router/tree/v3)
+If you're looking for the bindings for use with react-router `v3` go to [the v3 branch](https://github.com/alisd23/mobx-react-router/tree/v3).

 ## Installation

-For use with **react-router v4**.

 ```
 npm install mobx-react-router --save